AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-a-nonrefundable-personal-credits/sec-25.md

 #### (7) Principal residence ####

-The term “principal residence” has the same meaning as when used in section 121.
+The term "principal residence" has the same meaning as when used in section 121.

 #### (8) Qualified rehabilitation and home improvement ####

 #### (A) Qualified rehabilitation ####

-The term “qualified rehabilitation” has the meaning given such term by section 143(k)(5)(B).
+The term "qualified rehabilitation" has the meaning given such term by section 143(k)(5)(B).

 #### (B) Qualified home improvement ####

-The term “qualified home improvement” means an alteration, repair, or improvement described in section 143(k)(4).
+The term "qualified home improvement" means an alteration, repair, or improvement described in section 143(k)(4).

 #### (9) Qualified mortgage bond ####

-The term “qualified mortgage bond” has the meaning given such term by section 143(a)(1).
+The term "qualified mortgage bond" has the meaning given such term by section 143(a)(1).

 #### (10) Manufactured housing ####

-For purposes of this section, the term “single family residence” includes any manufactured home which has a minimum of 400 square feet of living space and a minimum width in excess of 102 inches and which is of a kind customarily used at a fixed location.
+For purposes of this section, the term "single family residence" includes any manufactured home which has a minimum of 400 square feet of living space and a minimum width in excess of 102 inches and which is of a kind customarily used at a fixed location.
 Nothing in the preceding sentence shall be construed as providing that such a home will be taken into account in making determinations under section 143.

 #### (f) Reduction in aggregate amount of qualified mortgage bonds which may be issued where certain requirements not met ####